calvert/stackevo-docs/draft-trammell-semi-report-00.md

 devices along the path, and so on.
 This document will be produced by the IAB IP Stack Evolution Program; the new transport encapsulations draft
 {{I-D.trammell-stackevo-newtea}} may evolve into the basis for this work.

+Further due to the underlying discuss on trust and a needed "balance of power" between the end hosts and the network, the workshop participants concluded that it is neccessary to define cryptographic protocol based approaches to enable transport protocol extensibility.

 ## Additional Activities in the IETF and IAB